vedoge/os/helpers/README.md

 Use your native compiler, not the cross-compiler (NOT `i386-elf` but `your-system's-triplet`) and check the output, if you would like, against parts commented in the source code.
 For easy serching, grep "GENERATED" and look in each file.
 ***
 - Helper program #1: kernel.ld
   This file contains the linker directives to link a proper kernel.
+  It has our kernel origin and the order of sections laid out.
+It also has a custom entry symbol, defined as `_entry`, found in entry.c.
-# NB This file is, for now, part of the actual operating system.
-It may return in the future.
+  # This file is not part of the operating system.
+It does, however, help build it.
 ***